Course Content and Outcome Guide for GRN 166

 - Special Fee:

-Course DescriptionAn overview of therapeutic horticulture activity in a wide variety of senior services including senior centers, in-home, day programs, retirement facilities, assisted living, skilled nursing, long-term care nursing, dementia units, hospice, continuing care retirement communities, corrections and more.
+Course DescriptionIntroduces therapeutic horticulture activities reflecting the four seasons for older adults in a wide variety of service settings, including senior center, in-home, and day programs; independent, adult care home, assisted living, skilled and long-term care nursing, dementia care, hospice, and continuing care retirement communities; rehabilitation, corrections and more.
 Audit available.

 Intended Outcomes for the course

-1. Understand ways in which therapeutic horticulture, horticultural therapy, adaptive strategies and therapeutic gardens can be implemented in the various types of facilities serving older adults.
+1. Identify ways to incorporate therapeutic horticulture and adaptive strategies in various types of facilities and settings serving older adults.

 Course Activities and Design